 After India, Rahul Gandhi’s website gets most visits from Saudi Arabia

-New Delhi, April 15: After India, Congress President Rahul Gandhi's personal website gets second highest number of visitors from Saudi Arabia.
+New Delhi, April 15: After India, Congress president Rahul Gandhi's personal website gets second highest number of visitors from Saudi Arabia.

-Alexa, an Amazon company, is a popular tool to analyse the traffic and World Wide Web ranking of a website.
+Alexa, a popular tool to analyse the traffic and World Wide Web ranking of a website, calculates the rank using a combination of average daily visitors to a particular website and page views on the website over the past three months.
+The website with the highest combination of visitors and page views is ranked 01.

 '100% chowkidar is a thief': Rahul renews attack on PM Modi